 Mississippi College students are responsible for knowing the information, policies and procedures outlined in this document.
 Mississippi College reserves the right to make changes to this code as necessary and once those changes are posted online, they are in effect.
 Students are encouraged to check online (www.mc.edu/tomahawk) for the updated versions of all policies and procedures.

 - The term “College,” “University,” “Institution,” or “MC” means Mississippi College.

-- The term “student” includes all persons taking courses at the College, both full-time and part-time, pursuing undergraduate, graduate, or professional studies and those who attend post-secondary educational institutions other than MC and who reside in Mississippi College residence halls.
-Persons who are not officially enrolled for a particular term but have a continuing relationship with the College are considered “students.”
+- The term “student” includes all persons taking courses at Mississippi College, both full-time and part-time, pursuing undergraduate, graduate, doctorate or professional studies and those who attend post-secondary educational institutions other than Mississippi College and who reside in Mississippi College residence halls.
+A person who is not officially enrolled for a particular term but has a continuing relationship with Mississippi College is considered a “student.”

 - The term “faculty member” means any person assigned by the College to conduct classroom activities.

 - The term “College official” includes any person performing assigned administrative or professional responsibilities.

 - The term “member of the College community” includes any person who is a student, faculty member, College official or any other person employed by Mississippi College.
 A person’s status in a particular situation relative to this code shall be determined by the Chief Conduct Officer.

 - The term “College premises” includes all land, buildings, facilities, and other property in the possession of, or owned, used or controlled by Mississippi College including adjacent streets and sidewalks.